-The material is very breathable and therefor very comfortable.
-They also will require a certain amount of readjusting during game play.
+The material is very breathable and therefore very comfortable.
+They also will require a certain amount of readjusting during gameplay.
 Because the mask and the goggles must be purchased separately it is important to try them out together to make sure they work well for you.

 The major drawback is that the top of your head and your neck are still exposed.
 Because of this we still recommend that players always use a full face mask.

 Googles were the original form of protection on the paintball field and we do no recommend going this route alone.
 Paintball goggles are similar to ski/snowboard goggles – they simple cover ones eyes and are affixed to the face with an elastic strap.

 These goggles do not protect the nose, mouth, face or ears of a player.
 Playing an impact sport like paintball without proper protection is not a good idea.
 If you insist on using paintball goggles make sure you at least use a mesh mask as discussed above.
 You don’t want to end up with a nasty paintball welt on your face!

 Most Important Features to Consider When Buying a New Paintball Mask

 When deciding on the best paintball mask there are 10 key features to focus on.
 These important features are what separates a great paintball mask from just an ordinary one:

 This is the most important feature to look at and can vary greatly from person to person.
 Spending all day on a paintball field with an uncomfortable mask is not going to be fun.
 And if you’re not having fun you’re not going to want to keep playing.